softwarepub/hermes/docs/adr/0012-overall-data-model-design.md

 * One common model for all stages
 * Seperate model for different stages
+* Common model for all stages
+* Processing model and curated model

 ## Decision Outcome

 Chosen option: "Seperate model for different stages", because comes out best.

+## Pros and Cons of the Options

+### One common model for all stages

+A common data model that is capable of storing all information required by HERMES throughout the whole workflow.

+* Good, because Single, consistent model
+* Good, because Less classes to cope with
+* Bad, because Complex model
+* Bad, because Complex interface
+* Bad, because Probable case of YAGNI